Nursing: Accelerated Direct-Entry BSN+MSN (Accelerated BSN Plus), BSN , MSN

 Information for Applicants Born Outside of the United States

-All applicants to the Accelerated BSN program who were not born in the United States are required to take the TOEFL iBT* (Internet-based Test of English as a Foreign Language).
-Official test results must be mailed directly from the testing agency to the Department of Nursing in a sealed envelope.
+All applicants to the Accelerated BSN+MSN program who were not born in the United States are required to take the TOEFL iBT (Internet-based Test of English as a Foreign Language).
+Official test results must be mailed directly from the testing agency to the Division of Nursing in a sealed envelope.

 - Applicants must obtain a total score of 100 with a minimum score of 26 for speaking